ais95/Certificate_verification/README.md

 # How to Run
-* Setup server
+* Setup your mySQL server
-* Create DataBase with the mane "itpal"
+* Create DataBase with the mane of "itpal"
-* import DataBase from assets folder
+* import Database from assets folder

-***NB> this is my fist project after learning PHP at 29-Nov-2016
+***NB> this is my fist project at the time of learning PHP in 2016.